Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

-We conduct the same set of experiments to verify the accuracy of the stochastic variant of AC-Off-POC.
-As the stochastic variant assigns unique weights to each off-policy sample, we directly depict the weights assigned to each transition contained in the expert agent's experience replay buffer \citep{experience_replay}.
-In Figure \ref{fig:stochastic_weight_analysis}, we observe that the stochastic variant also produces accurate importance weights to schedule the contribution of each gradient with respect to off-policy samples.
-Moreover, the confidence of the weights is stronger, and weights are more accurate due to the direct use of the policy distributions in computing the dissimilarity between the target and behavioral policies.
-In conclusion, as discussed in Remark \ref{rem:problems_in_current_is_methods}, AC-Off-POC can produce accurate importance weights by preventing vanishing or exploding gradients and the employment of trajectories due to the transition-wise or temporally uncorrelated batch-wise similarities.
+We perform the same set of experiments to verify the accuracy of the stochastic variant of AC-Off-POC.
+As the stochastic variant assigns unique weights to each off-policy sample, we directly depict the weights assigned to each transition contained in the expert agent's experience replay buffer.
+In Figure~\ref{fig:stochastic_weight_analysis}, we observe that the stochastic variant also produces accurate similarity weights to schedule the contribution of each loss component with respect to off-policy samples.
+Moreover, the confidence of the weights is more robust, and weights are more accurate due to the direct use of the policy distributions in computing the dissimilarity between the target and behavioral policies.
+In conclusion, as discussed, AC-Off-POC can produce accurate similarity weights by preventing vanishing or exploding gradients and the employment of trajectories due to the transition-wise or temporally uncorrelated batch-wise similarities.